CheatInNeed/02369_Tower_Defense/SprintLog.md

 -Yaasir og peter - Main is clean and sprites are moved to appropriate view - Pause logic and button implemented - Pause screen is not yet done.

--Peter - Player class is implemented - player now have lives, which are removed when enemy reaches end of path - Moved some logic to better follow MVC
+-Roland - Player class is implemented - player now have lives, which are removed when enemy reaches end of path - Moved some logic to better follow MVC

 ## Sprint 4 planning: